Druk Path Trek: Exploring Bhutan's Enchanting Wilderness

 - Head torch with spare batteries and bulbs

 - Water bottles (preferably metal)

-- Dextrose tablets, snack bars, and energy drinks
+- Dextrose tablets, snack bars and energy drinks

-- Medicine for diarrhea eg Immodium
+- Medicine for diarrhoea eg Immodium

 - Rehydration sachets eg Dioralyte

 - Paracetamol or Nurofen